Social Worker

 What is the best way to become a social worker who works in the field of criminal justice?
 Should I go to college for criminal justice or social work?
 Thanks!

-Asked by ATL4 about 5 years ago
+Asked by ATL4 over 5 years ago

 i was thinking of writing a book about this, but if someone only knew their name, date of birth, and home state without any proof (even witnesses) what would the process be for them to be able to have a normal life (debit card, job, house, etc.)?

-Asked by janey almost 6 years ago
+Asked by janey over 6 years ago